the8thbit/OpenProject-Status-Check/README.md

 Credit
 ===============

 Status Check is developed and maintained primarily by EMAC Inc. employees.
 Special thanks go to Eric Rossi and EMAC Inc. as a whole for allowing Status Check to be publicly released as free software.
-You can learn more about EMAC Inc. at our website, [emacinc.com](http://www.emacinc.com/).
+You can learn more about EMAC at our website, [emacinc.com](http://www.emacinc.com/).

 License
 ===============